Last updated: May 29, 2023

 There are two options: real estate holdings and real estate investment LLCs.

-A real estate LLC holding company is the most common type of a Limited Liability Company.
+A real estate LLC holding company is the most common type of LLC.
 It's designed for investors with multiple properties they intend to hold or develop.

 This structure allows them to protect their personal assets (e.g., their house, bank accounts).